roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-03 ****** byTheTalkMan© "I don't love her.
+"I don't love her.
 She's nothing compared to you.
 She's just a beginner girlfriend.
 A girl you're with for awhile before you upgrade to a real woman.
 I thought she was pretty, but once I met you, I realized she's not even good- looking.
 I thought personality was all that mattered, but then I saw your cleavage and realized what really mattered.
 Her body is pathetic!
 Her tits are non-existent!
 She's bad in bed!
 Please, let me feel your tits again!
 I need them!"
 Derek cried out desperately, trying to give her as much pleasure as he could.

  "Yes!
 Take them!
 They're yours now!"
 Jackie gasped.
 Derek's hands flew from her prodigious ass cheeks to her enormous breasts, slapping onto them.
 His hands squeezed them again, availing in being able to touch these perfect big breasts.